 Regulatory expenses include ongoing regulatory compliance obligations and transfer agent services and were similar for comparable periods.
-The increases in the second quarters of each fiscal period were attributable to its annual and special general meetings held in late June.
+The increases in the second quarters of each fiscal period were attributable to its annual and special general meetings held in June.
+Such costs were generally higher in the first two quarters of 2020 given the heightened level of activities during the year including financings and exploration activities, necessitating increased regulatory fees for continuous disclosures.